UGS-GIO/publicationsRepo/README.md

-# Geologic-Index-Maps - UGS Geologic Index Maps
+# publicationsList - UGS Dynamic Publications List
-These applications (which used to pull all of their data from an AGOL-hosted feature service), now pulls only the geography from an AGOL feature service and uses the series_id to make a dynamic join with mySQL.

-One application is custom-built for our bookstore's website (iframe of https://geology.utah.gov/apps/geoindex/bookstore-geomaps.html on https://www.utahmapstore.com/pages/geologic-map-selector).

-The other application is embedded into WordPress as an HTML code-block with javaScript and PHP put into head box.
-The testing code is hosted here: https://geology.utah.gov/apps/geoindex/index4.5mySQL.html
+This applications (which used to be represented on the UGS website in multiple ways; static, jqWidgets) uses DataTables to dynamically show all (or filtered) UGS publications.
+It is in the development phase right now, and in the future will be used to replace the static list of maps here (https://geology.utah.gov/map-pub/maps/geologic-maps/), the publications repository page here (https://geology.utah.gov/map-pub/publications/#), and will be used in many category-specific pages that need publication lists.

+The testing page is here: https://geology.utah.gov/apps/publications/geolmapfilter.php

 Project Manager: Marshall Robinson

-Product Manager:Marshall Robinson/Grant Willis
+Product Manager: Marshall Robinson

 Data Manager:	Mackenzie Cope/Marshall Robinson/Martha Jensen

-Developer: Lance Weaver/Marshall Robinson
+Developer: Marshall Robinson